 - Use paragraph breaks and bulleted lists where appropriate to add structure and break up large blocks of text.

-Finally, the copy should end with a strong close, emphasizing the value and why someone should buy your book.
+Finally, the copy should end with a strong close, emphasizing the value someone stands to gain from buying your book.
 If someone has read this far, they are interested.
-Now make the sale.
+Now make the sale with a memorable final pitch.

 - At least 25-50 words.